inpiniti/inpiniti.github.io/_posts/37 celonis/2023-03-24-01 Process Mining From Theory to Execution.md

 # 01. Welcome from Professor Wil van der Aalst

+Welcome From Professor Wil van der Aalst

+Course | 25min

+Welcome from your hosts, Professor Wil van der Aalst and Rosie from Celonis.

 ## Welcome from Professor Wil van der Aalst

 Hello and Welcome to "Process Mining: From Theory to Execution"!